Ranchlands Collective Summit

 12:45 p.m.
 Break for a relaxing lunch and reflect on the morning’s experiences.

 2:30 p.m.
-Head out for afternoon activities: ride across the ranch, hike scenic trails, or relax with a book.
+Head out for afternoon activities: hike on the ranch, fish for trout in the creek, or relax with a book.

 6:30 p.m.
-Gather for a communal dinner, share stories, and discuss the day’s activities.
+Gather for a communal dinner and discuss the day’s activities.

 Accommodations and Meals

-Guests can choose between two accommodations: cozy, shared cabins at the Paintrock Campus or peaceful campsites where you can pitch your own tent.
+Guests can choose between two accommodations: simple, comfortable cabins at the Paintrock Campus or campsites where you can pitch your own tent.
 Both options offer access to all daily programming and communal gathering spaces.
-The cabins provide private, rustic comfort with nearby bathhouses, while the campsites offer a quiet, back-to-the-land experience with mobile bathrooms.

-All meals will be creatively prepared over open fire by a private chef using Ranchlands beef, and served with cocktails, wine, and beer.
+All meals will be served communally, alongside cocktails, wine, and beer.
 Dietary preferences are gladly accommodated.

 RESERVE YOUR SPOT